apis-json/artisanal/README.md

 - Marketo ([Developer](https://developers.marketo.com/))
 - United States Postal Service ([Developer](https://www.usps.com/business/web-tools-apis/))

-If there is an API you want to see, submit an issue.
+If there is an API you want to see, submit an issue, submit a pull, or [submit the APIs.json via the website](https://apis-io-site.apievangelist.com/add/).